What is our social distancing policy?

 Are there any specific policies or procedures for faculty or staff related to the coronavirus?

 Faculty and staff are encouraged to stay home if they are sick and must follow time and attendance policies and procedures, even with the new guidelines in place.
-All non-essential travel is currently restricted.

-Even if you are designated as essential personnel do not report to work if you are experiencing symptoms of illness associated with the COVID-19 virus (such as fever, cough, shortness of breath or respiratory infection/distress).
+Do not report to work if you are experiencing symptoms of illness associated with the COVID-19 virus (such as fever, cough, shortness of breath or respiratory infection/distress).
 If you are experiencing symptoms, you should call your healthcare provider and self-quarantine as a precaution, until you receive medical advice.

 If any employee wishes to discuss an underlying health condition as it relates to the coronavirus, please contact Melissa Proulx or Jennifer Murray, Human Resources.